• Skip to primary navigation

 Roasted garlic herb butter with lemon zest and pressed herbs rolled into a log with parchment paper and used for steak, chicken, veggies, and more.

 Once you try this butter, you'll never want to have butter any other way!
-We love this garlic butter on our Cast Iron Chicken, Buttery Fish with Crispy Skin, Bavette Steak or veggies like our Elotes Style Corn, 10-Minute Sautéed Broccolini (Broccoletti), Pan Fried Potatoes with Herbs, and Asparagus.
+We love this garlic butter on our Cast Iron Chicken, Buttery Fish with Crispy Skin, Bavette Steak or veggies like our Elotes Style Corn, Sautéed Broccoletti, Herby Potatoes, and Roasted Asparagus.
 The key is to use high-quality butter and roast the garlic to give the butter a rich, nutty flavor.

 The best part is that it requires minimal ingredients and effort.
 All you need to do is follow our simple steps then use it whenever you want to elevate the flavor of your dishes.
 Enjoy on your table or gift in parchment paper to family and friends with a fresh loaf of bread!